syncfusion-content/winui-docs/winui/DataGrid/drag-and-drop.md

 * `Data` : Gets a data object that contains the data associated while dragging the rows.
 * `DraggingRows` : Gets the records which contains the data associated while dragging the rows.
 * `DropPosition` : Gets a value indicating the drop position which is based on dropped location
-* `TargetIndex` : Gets a value indicating the target record which is going to drop.
+* `TargetIndex` : Gets a value indicating the target index where is going to drop.

 {% tabs %}
 {% highlight c# %}